12 nights between London hops (nights of Tue Aug 4 – Sat Aug 15):

 - GoBoat self-drive in Copenhagen

-- Wicklow / Glendalough day
+- Wicklow / Glendalough (if you take the long day)

 - EPIC Museum + Guinness view